jorgebastida/gordon/docs/run_local.rst

 ----------------

 Python lambdas don't require any specific setup, but you should keep in mind the limitations of of the mock ``LambdaContext`` object that gordon uses as second argument of your lambda.
-You can find the current implementation `here <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/python.py>`_.
+You can find the current implementation `Python Loader <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/python.py>`_.

 We'll try to make this mock more clever overtime.
 PR Welcome!